GrinonBarrett/Taksidos/Placeholder Class.md

 ### 8) Warden's Boon
 You gain training in two weapons of your choice.
 You may cast any of the below listed spells at up to 4th tier.
 You must complete a full rest before doing so agian.
 It is automatically successful and the points of success will be 1d12 + your heorism.
 This can cause it to become a critical success.

-Abatis, Alacering, Aldervalder, Call Lightning, Conjure Water, Creeping Death, Disenchant, Dragon's Breath, Ertvalder, Everwarmth, Feyding Gesture, Flameward, Frostbite, Fyrvalder, Gnash, Green Ward, Hydromorphy, Illproofing, Isevalder, Quell, Sobering, Sphere of Oppressive Cold, Sunshower, Thornvalder, Unrest for undeath, Venting Burst, Waterworking, Wenge Valder, Wurmvalder, Xylary Form.
+Abatis, Alacering, Aldervalder, Call Lightning, Conjure Water, Creeping Death, Disenchant, Dragon's Breath, Ertvalder, Everwarmth, Feyding Gesture, Flameward, Frostbite, Fyrvalder, Gnash, Green Ward, Hydromorphy, Illproofing, Isevalder, Quell, Sobering, Sphere of Oppressive Cold, Sunshower, Thornvalder, Unrest for Undeath, Venting Burst, Waterworking, Wenge Valder, Wurmvalder, Xylary Form.

 ### 9) Unconventional Mastery
 Choose a zoology skill.
 You gain the selected skill and the associated Unconventional Study features associated with that skill.
-If you already possess the selected zoology skill, you gain training in a weapon of your choice instead.
+If you already possess the selected zoology skill, you gain training in two weapons of your choice instead.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.